w3c/css-houdini-drafts/css-animationworklet/README.md

 # Animation Worklet

-Animation Worklet attempts to address the above usecases by introducing a new primitive that enables extensibility in the web's core animation model [WebAnimations][WA]): custom animate function!
+Animation Worklet attempts to address the above usecases by introducing a new primitive that enables extensibility in the web's core animation model [WebAnimations][WA]): custom frame-by-frame animate function!

 ## How It Works

 Normally, an active animation takes its timeline time and according to its running state (e.g., playing, finished) and playback rate, computes its own **current time** which it then uses to set its keyframe effect **local time**.
 Here is a simple example of a simple animation:

 ```js
 const effect = new KeyframeEffect(targetEl,